aws/aws-cdk/packages/@aws-cdk/aws-ecs-patterns/README.md

 });
 ```

+Instead of providing a cluster you can specify a VPC and CDK will create a new ECS cluster.
+If you deploy multiple services CDK will only create on cluster per VPC.

+You can omit `cluster` and `vpc` to let CDK create a new VPC with two AZs and create a cluster inside this VPC.

 ## Queue Processing Services

 To define a service that creates a queue and reads from that queue, instantiate one of the following: